coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

    - Rich text formatting for user experience
    - Displays responses with source attribution
    - Interactive session management

+## Production Processing Strategy

+For processing the full collection of 10,000-15,000 documents, we've designed a two-phase approach that efficiently handles both regular documents and those requiring OCR:

+### Two-Phase Processing Approach

+1. **Phase 1: Regular Document Processing**
+   - Process all documents normally using PyPDF2 for PDFs and ebooklib for EPUBs
+   - When a PDF has no extractable text (requires OCR), add it to an OCR manifest file
+   - Continue processing other documents without waiting for OCR
+   - This phase processes the majority of documents (70-90%) quickly

+2. **Phase 2: OCR-Intensive Processing**
+   - Process only the documents identified in the OCR manifest file
+   - Apply OCR using OCRmyPDF to create searchable text layers
+   - Extract text from the OCR'd documents
+   - This separated approach allows for scheduling intensive OCR processing at appropriate times

+### Benefits of Two-Phase Processing

+1. **Efficiency**: Regular documents are processed quickly without being delayed by OCR-intensive files
+2. **Resource Management**: OCR processing can be scheduled during off-hours or on dedicated machines
+3. **Progress Tracking**: Clearer visibility of overall progress and remaining OCR workload
+4. **Optimization**: Opportunity to adjust OCR parameters based on the specific document set identified

+### Implementation Considerations

+- The OCR manifest tracks PDF files that need OCR, including file paths and basic metadata
+- Both phases skip already processed documents to support incremental processing and restarts
+- Statistics tracking distinguishes between regular processing and OCR processing
+- For the production run, the RAGPipeline implementation will be used rather than the sample processing tools

 ## Pipeline Implementations and Tools